Jacob Pleydell-Bouverie, 4th Earl of Radnor

 Jacob Pleydell-Bouverie, 4th Earl of Radnor (18 September 1815 – 11 March 1889) was a British nobleman and army officer.

 He was the son of William Pleydell-Bouverie, 3rd Earl of Radnor and Judith Anne St John-Mildmay.
 He was styled Viscount Folkestone from 1828 until 1869.

+Biography

 Folkestone was educated at Harrow and Christ Church, Oxford.
 On 2 October 1837, he was commissioned a cornet in the Salisbury Troop of the Royal Wiltshire Regiment of Yeomanry.
 He was a lieutenant in the Regiment from 20 May 1840 to April 1847.

 He married Lady Mary Augusta Frederica Grimston, daughter of James Grimston, 1st Earl of Verulam, on 3 October 1840.
 She was one of the train-bearers to Queen Victoria at the 1838 coronation.